foreverphoenix/the-phoenix-flavour/content/lotf/installation/_index.md

 You can follow along as Wabbajack installs the list.
 It will display previews with summaries and links to the mods being installed.
 Don't let the log irritate you.
 Unless the installation is aborted completely, you don't have to worry about any warnings.

 **In case the installation does fail:** Try restarting Wabbajack first.
-You will not lose progress as the tool will pick up where it left of.
+You will not lose progress as the tool will pick up where it left off.
 Should the installation fail again, please join us on [Discord](https://discord.gg/xCPxJFbCTS), grab the `@LOTF` role, and post your `wabbajack.current.log` in the `#lotf-support` channel.
 You can find all Wabbajack logs in your Wabbajack installation folder under `\Wabbajack\logs\`.

 In most cases the installation should complete successfully on the first try.
 The tool will let you know when it has.

 ## Playing LOTF

 Navigate to your **Legends of the Frost** folder and launch the **ModOrganizer.exe** within.
-In the top right drop-down menu **SKSE** should already be selected and you can now launch the game by clicking **Run**.
+In the top right drop-down menu, **Legends of the Frost** (a renamed skse64_loader.exe) should already be selected and you can now launch the game by clicking **Run**.

 > Legends of the Frost uses the **Stock Game Folder** system.
 There are no Game Folder Files to move manually.